PAST MASTERS

 Picture

-Looking South West from Cockle Creek down to the bridge to St Hubert's Island
+Looking South West from where HMAS Patricia Cam was launched from Cockle Creek down to the bridge to St Hubert's Island

 Brisbane Water Heritage Cruise - Saturday 20th January 2018